Republic of Artsakh: 2006 Bucharest meeting

 Talks were held at the Polish embassy in Bucharest in June 2006.
-Again, American, Russian, and French diplomats attended the talks that lasted over 40 minutes.
+Again, US, Russian, and French diplomats attended the talks that lasted over 40 minutes.
 Earlier, Armenian President Kocharyan announced that he was ready to "continue dialogue with Azerbaijan for the settlement of the Nagorno-Karabakh conflict and with Turkey on establishing relations without any preconditions".

 According to the Armenian foreign minister in 2006, Vardan Oskanyan, no progress was made at this latest meeting.
 Both presidents failed to reach a consensus on the issues from the earlier Rambouillet conference.
 He noted that the Kocharyan-Aliyev meeting was held in a normal atmosphere.
 "Nevertheless," he added, "the foreign ministers of the two countries are commissioned to continue talks over the settlement of the Nagorno-Karabakh conflict and try to find common points before the next meeting of the presidents."

 The major disagreement between both sides at the Bucharest conference was the status of Artsakh.
 Azerbaijan's preferred solution would be to give Artsakh the "highest status of autonomy adopted in the world".
 Armenia, on the other hand, endorsed a popular vote by the inhabitants of Artsakh to decide their future, a position that was also taken by the international mediators.
 On 27 June, the Armenian foreign minister said both parties agreed to allow the residents of Artsakh to vote regarding the future status of the region.
 The Azerbaijani Ministry of Foreign Affairs officially refuted that statement.
 According to Azeri opposition leader Isa Gambar, Azerbaijan did indeed agree to the referendum, but his claim was never substantiated.